Hodge modules and cobordism classes

 in the case of the {\it middle\1} primitive part.
-(We can restrict to this case, that is, $l\eq0$ in the notation of \cite{FP}, using the property of $\ep_m$ in (2.2.5) below.)
+(We can restrict to this case, that is, $l\eq0$ in the notation of \cite{FP}, using the property of $\ep_m$ in (2.2.5{2.2.5}) below.)
 Here $Z\subset Y$ is an irreducible closed subvariety of the target of a projective morphism $f:X\to Y$ with $X$ smooth, and $d\eq d_X$, $d'\eq d_Z$.
 The left-hand side of the above equality comes from \cite{FP} (with $l\eq 0$), and the right-hand side from the dictionary (since $j(j{-}1)/2\eq0$ when $j\eq 0$).
-Note that $d{-}d'$ coincides with the weight of the variation of Hodge structure associated to the direct factor of $H^0f_*(\Q_{h,X}[d_X])$ with strict support $Z$.

-\bs\bs \vbox{\centerline{\bf 2.
-Proof of the main theorem and proposition} \bsn In this section we prove Theorem~2 after showing Proposition~1.} \msn {\bf 2.1.~Proof of Proposition~1.} By Theorem~1.3, it is enough to consider the case of a polarizable variation of Hodge structure of weight $w$.
+Note that $d{-}d'$ coincides with the weight of the variation of Hodge structure associated to the direct factor of $H^0f_*(\Q_{h,X}[d_X])$ with strict support $Z$. \bs\htt{S2}{}\bs \vbox{\centerline{\bf 2.
+Proof of the main theorem and proposition} \bsn In this section we prove Theorems~T1{1}--T3{3} after showing Proposition~P1{1}.} \htt{2.1}{}\msn {\bf 2.1.~Proof of Proposition~P1{1}.} By Theorem~T1.3{1.3}, it is enough to consider the case of a polarizable variation of Hodge structure of weight $w$ (using the functoriality of intermediate direct images).
 Let $L$ be the underlying $\R$-local system of a polarizable variation of $\R$-Hodge structure $\V$ on a smooth complex algebraic variety $X$.
 Let

 be polarizations of variation of Hodge structure.
 The polarizations $S,S'$ induce isomorphisms of variations of $\R$-Hodge structure